hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGS8ND2.md

 * Since this is designed as a woofer and not a midrange/woofer, the average sensitivity is calculated from 40Hz to 300Hz rather than my usual 300Hz - 1kHz.
 From 40-300Hz the average sensitivity is 80.1dB at 2.83v/1 meter.
 * On-axis response linearity is not reasonably within ±1.5dB thanks to the resonance at ~80Hz.
 * On-axis response linearity is ±3.0dB from 32Hz to 300Hz.
+* There is a 5dB drop in output from 100Hz to 300Hz.
 * Upper frequency response is limited to 500Hz where a strong resonance occurs.
 But, again, this drive unit is not intended to be played above 300Hz per the manufacturer.
 This data simply points to agreeance with that and a cautionary tale should someone wonder if they can push the upper end limit above the 300Hz recommendation.